gslau02/CIS476_DriveShare/README.md

+DriveShare is a peer-to-peer car rental platform web application built with MERN stack.
+This project is built for CIS476 Soft Arch & Design Patterns Term Project.
+The course instructor is Zhuwei Xu (Tommy).
+The project team members are Ge Siong Lau, Muhammad Adib Halizam, and Mohamad Aidil Najmir Bin Mohamad Sobri.

 Environment setup:
 1. Make sure you have react, nodejs, and npm installed.
 2. In the client directory, run 'npm install' to install node module and dependecies required for frontend.